 The actions that have various time frames and have a significant impact on the Community are included in the Implementation Table, which provides policies and recommendations for each element, time frame, and responsible parties (Table 23).
-The time frame is determined by short-term (0-4 years) and ongoing.
+The time frame is classified as either short-term (0-4 years) or ongoing.
 Under responsible parties, there are three different letters to designate the primary responsibility.
-The letter L designates the lead committee in ensuring the action is completed.
-The committee needs to make sure that they communicate with others designated as coordinator (C) or support (S).
-Lead designation does not mean that the committee must do all the work, but they must make sure they delegate tasks and follow up on those tasks.
+The letter L designates the lead committee tasked with ensuring the action is completed.
+The committee needs to make sure they communicate with others designated as coordinator (C) or support (S).
+Lead designation does not mean that the committee must do all the work, rather that they must delegate tasks and follow up on those tasks.